AnthonyLynn/se_project_react/README.md

 # React Project

-My first porject using React/Vite through the help of TripleTen's resources.
+My first project using React/Vite through the help of TripleTen's resources.

 Focus on using functional components, responsive design, and working with API's.